Momofuku Ando: Industry memberships

 In 1964, seeking a way to promote the instant noodle industry, Ando founded the Instant Food Industry Association, which set guidelines for fair competition and product quality, introducing several industry standards such as the inclusion of production dates on packaging and the "fill to" line.

 Ando also founded and became chairman of the International Ramen Manufacturers Association (IRMA) in 1997, later renamed to the World Instant Noodles Association (WINA), after seeing the need for greater oversight on instant noodles through a regulatory body.

 Personal life and death

-After World War II, Japan surrendered colonies and territories it occupied during its imperial expansion, and Taiwan was returned to Republic of China.
-Ando received his Chinese citizenship.
+After World War II, Japan surrendered colonies and territories it occupied during its imperial expansion, and Taiwan was received by the Republic of China (ROC).
+Ando had to choose between becoming an ROC citizen or remaining a Japanese subject.
+Ando chose the former in order to keep his ancestral properties on the island, as all Japanese nationals had to forfeit their properties in Taiwan.

 Nevertheless, in 1966, Ando naturalized through marriage and became a Japanese citizen.
 "Momofuku" is the Japanese pronunciation of his given name (百福 (Pek-hok)), while (安藤, Andō) is the surname of his Japanese wife.

 Ando died of heart failure on January 5, 2007, at a hospital in Ikeda, Osaka Prefecture, at the age of 96.

 Ando was survived by his wife Masako, two sons and a daughter.
 Ando claimed that the secret of his long life was playing golf and eating chicken ramen almost every day.
 He was said to have eaten instant ramen until the day he died.